boydhont/LiveBrush/README.md

     lbm = new LiveBrushManager(this);
   }
   ```
 4. Draw the LiveBrush instances in the draw function.
-Optional: add a cursor
+Optionally, add a cursor
   ```
   void draw()
   {